We spend our days asking questions, but most of us never actually spend any time honing our questioning skills.

 9. NOT KEEPING THE DISCUSSION ON COURSE

-A good facilitator can steer the conversation back on course by politely interjecting with questions at appropriate moments ‘If I may stop you for a moment….”
-Most people are rarely upset by an interjection that will let them continue talking.
+A good facilitator can steer the conversation back on course by politely interjecting with questions at appropriate moments ‘If I may stop you for a moment…‘ Most people are rarely upset by an interjection that will let them continue talking.
 Asking additional questions will make your participants feel understood and valued.
-Using additional questions to keep the discussion on course, will help you to maintain the control and flow of the discussion.
+Using additional questions to keep the discussion on course will help you maintain the flow of the discussion.

 10. ASKING ‘ANY QUESTIONS’

-And finally, asking ‘Any questions?’ at the end of every stop on your guided tour or every 5 minutes does not make you interactive or engaging.
+And finally, asking ‘Any questions?’ at the end of every stop on your guided tour does not make your programme interactive or engaging.
 Nor will it win you 5 star reviews.
-Participants have questions throughout a discussion, they should feel that they have the time and space to ask those questions as they go along, not at the end.
-Besides, one sure fire to forget any questions you did have is to actually ask anyone if they have any questions – you will be guaranteed tumbleweed and silence as people scramble to think of anything to ask.
-By the time you’ve asked this a 4th time, they will have given up caring.
-I’ve been on a guided tour where this was aksed 15 times.
-It got to the point where i was cringing waiting for the ‘any questions’ moment and the inevitable silence that followed…
+Participants have questions throughout a discussion, they should feel that they have the time and space to ask those questions as they go along, not just at the end.

-A better way would be to recap the main points of discussion and remind participants of where the conversation has gone.
+A better way would be to summarise the discussion you’ve just had and to remind participants of where the conversation has gone.
 At the end of your recap you can always ask if anyone has anything further to add or anything they are still wondering about.
-But generally, remind participants to ask questions throughout!
+But generally, make participants feel comfortable to ask you questions throughout your programme – this is not something that just happens, you need to consciously work at it.

-I hope I’ve given you some food for thought here.
-If you’d like to seriously learn about your questioning style, here’s an exercise to help you work on your technique:
+If you’d like to learn more about your questioning style, here’s an exercise to help you work on your technique:

 FOLLOW UP EXERCISE